Geoff Westlake

 • Fear of death spikes the flight or fight instinct.

-• Flight causes irrational stock-piling of toilet-paper, cancelling travel, economic collapse.
+• Flight causes irrational stock-piling of toilet-paper, and economic collapse.

 • Fight blames scapegoats - those gays, those Christians, those migrants, those terrorists, those [insert-race-here]